hlydecker/taboo-browser-game/README.md

 ## Game Data

-The game data (words and forbidden words) is stored in the `cards_extended.json` file with 206 cards.
+The game data (words and forbidden words) is stored in the `cards_new.json` file with 151 curated cards inspired by Australian and general Western culture.

 ## Advanced Mode